Richard Boddington: Career

-Phoenix Wilder opened in 725 theatres in the USA on April 16, 2018, which made it one of the biggest theatrical releases of a Canadian film in over five years.
-The movie was released on DVD and VOD in the USA by Lionsgate on October 23, 2018, and renamed An Elephant's Journey for the US market.
-Richard Boddington spoke about his experiences making the film with the International Elephant Foundation.
-He said of his decision to use real elephants in the film, "Using a real animal is key to making these films, one could use computer generated animals that is true.
-However, you’ll never be able to program into a computer the unpredictability of a living organism."

-In October 2019, Boddington began work on the third in his series of Against the Wild films, entitled, Against The Wild III: The Journey Home.
+In October 2019, Boddington began work on the third in his series of Against the Wild films, entitled Against The Wild III: The Journey Home.
 This time Chinook, the Alaskan Malamute, must lead a shipwrecked blind man out of the wilderness, while his children launch a rescue mission of their own to find him.
 Natasha Henstridge reprises her role from the first film, and stars as the aunt of the children.
-The film also stars Morgan Dipietrantonio, Zackary Arthur, Steve Byers, and Colin Fox (actor).
-The film is distributed by Lions Gate in the US market as, Hero Dog: The Journey Home.
-The film attained a top 10 sales ranking in the USA, its first week in release.
+The film also stars Morgan Dipietrantonio, Zackary Arthur, Steve Byers, and Colin Fox.
+The film was distributed by Lionsgate in the U.S. market as Hero Dog: The Journey Home.
+The film attained the 9th place ranking in Redbox movie rentals in the USA in its first week after release.

 On January 12, 2021, three of Boddington's films were shown on the new HBO Max platform in the USA.
 Against the Wild, Against The Wild II: Survive the Serengeti, and Phoenix Wilder and the Great Elephant Adventure, a.k.a., An Elephant's Journey.